rxdvd/7chan-client/README.md

 - [x] Changing page doesn't scroll to top of page.
 - [x] Selecting a gif makes it disappear.
 - [x] Emoji reactions on single post display in reverse order.
+- [x] Posting a comment doesn't update comment count.
+- [x] Text area can be resized.

 ## Pitfalls & Discoveries